 Is There a Penalty for Breaking a Lease in BC?

-For example, if the broken lease was agreed to at $1,500 per month and you’re only able to rent at $1,400 to your new tenant, then you can charge the previous tenant for the sum of $100 multiplied by the number of months remaining on the lease agreement.
-As a landlord in British Columbia, it’s your legal responsibility to find a new tenant and re rent as quickly as you can to mitigate losses following a lease break.
+For example, if the fixed term tenancy agreement was set at $1,500 rent per month and you’re only able to rent at $1,400 to your new tenant, then you can charge the previous tenant for the sum of $100 multiplied by the number of months remaining on the lease agreement.

 Tenants who break a lease can also be responsible for paying for cleaning, painting, and any damages caused deliberately or as a result of neglect – but not due to normal wear and tear.